Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization

 The theoretical properties of \ouralg are best demonstrated through an example.
 Suppose there are $n$ configurations, each with a given terminal validation error $\nu_i$ for $i=1,\dots,n$.
 Without loss of generality, index the configurations by performance so that $\nu_1$ corresponds to the best performing configuration, $\nu_2$ to the second best, and so on.
 Now consider the task of identifying the best configuration.
-The optimal strategy would allocate to each configuration $i$ the minimum resource required to distinguish it from $\nu_1$, i.e. enough so that the envelope functions (see Figure~\ref{fig:envelope}) bound the intermediate loss to be less than $\frac{\nu_i-\nu_1}{2}$ away from the terminal value.
-In contrast, the naive uniform allocation strategy, which allocates $B/n$ to each configuration, has to allocate to every configuration the resource required to distinguish $\nu_2$ from $\nu_1$.
+The optimal strategy would allocate to each configuration $i$ the minimum resource required to distinguish it from $\nu_1$, i.e., enough so that the envelope functions (see Figure~\ref{fig:envelope}) bound the intermediate loss to be less than $\frac{\nu_i-\nu_1}{2}$ away from the terminal value.
+In contrast, the naive uniform allocation strategy, which allocates $B/n$ to each configuration, has to allocate to every configuration the maximum resource required to distinguish any arm $\nu_i$ from $\nu_1$.
 Remarkably, the budget required by \succhalv is only a small factor of the optimal because it capitalizes on configurations that are easy to distinguish from $\nu_1$.

 The relative size of the budget required for uniform allocation and \succhalv depends on the envelope functions bounding deviation from terminal losses as well as the distribution from which $\nu_i$'s are drawn.
 The budget required for \succhalv is smaller when the optimal $n$ versus $B/n$ tradeoff discussed in Section~\ref{ssec:succhalv_nvb} requires fewer resources per configuration.
 Hence, if the envelope functions tighten quickly as a function of resource allocated, or the average distances between terminal losses is large, then \succhalv can be substantially faster than uniform allocation.
 These intuitions are formalized in Section~\ref{sec:theory} and associated theorems/corollaries are provided that take into account the envelope functions and the distribution from which $\nu_i$'s are drawn.
-Of course we do not have knowledge of either function in practice, so we will hedge our aggressiveness with \ouralg.
-We show in Section~\ref{sec:theory:guarantees_infinite} that \ouralg, despite having no knowledge of the envelope functions nor the distribution of $\nu_i$'s, requires a budget that is only log factors larger than that of \succhalv.